abinashrout548/Flipcart-review-Scraper_Heroku-Deployement/README.md

 ## Interduction
 Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites using its HTML structure, In this post, I will explain how to extract data from authenticated required websites using Flask with python programing.

-## What you will learn from this post:
+## What you will learn from this :

 What is web scraping